 5. When you have the look that you want, fill with more resin if needed.
 If you want to add a bit of sparkle, now is the time to sprinkle on a bit of glitter (glass glitter or fine glitter).
 Put a little on a cotton swab and tap gently with your finger for best control.
 You could use a pearlescent mica powder as well.
 If it’s too much, all is not lost.
 Scrape it all out into a resin cup again, mix it around until the glitter is more subtle and put it back into the bezel.
 Have several bezels ready so you can play around with different colors.

 6. When you like it, set aside to cure for the recommended time for your resin.
 You may want to wipe around the outside of the bezel to make sure there’s nothing stuck to it.

-7. When they are cured, and this is VERY IMPORTANT, file off any sharp points.
-Don't slice your finger open like I did!
+7. Once they are cured, and this is VERY IMPORTANT, file off any sharp points.
+Don’t slice your finger open like I did!

 Such a fun and thrifty project!
 I love finding ways to use things that I might throw away otherwise or leftover pieces from my stash.

-Browse our Fall Sale to find hundreds of great eProjects featuring gemstones, bezels, resin, and great ways to use up some of your stash!
+Browse the Interweave Store to find hundreds of great eProjects featuring gemstones, bezels, resin, and fresh ways to use up your stash!
 You can see some of my favorite new ones below, including how to make glasses using slices of tourmaline!